 Once a judgment for legal separation is entered, the spouses are treated as if they are divorced.
 For example, the spouse's earnings and obligations will be their separate property (Fam.
 Code §771.).
-The spouses may no longer file joint tax returns (IRC §7703 (a)(2).), and on some occasions, the nonemployee spouse will lose access to any group health insurance coverage; the spouses have no right to intestate inheritance (Prob.
+The spouses may no longer file joint tax returns (IRC §7703 (a)(2).), and on some occasions, the nonemployee spouse will lose access to any group health insurance coverage.
+The spouses have no right to intestate inheritance (Prob.
 Code §78).
-However, unlike the spouses that get divorced, legally separated spouses cannot remarry.
+However, unlike the spouses that get divorced, legally separated spouses cannot remarry because they are still legally married.
 (Fam.
 Code §2201.)

 - You and/or your spouse oppose divorce for religious or moral reasons